Global Settings: Default Weight

 Additional Benefits of Default Weight

-While originally designed for Magento, the Default Weight setting also benefits:
+While the Default Weight setting was originally crafted for Magento, it also aids:

-- Custom API implementations, ensuring that requests without a weight value still function correctly.
+- Custom API implementations, ensuring requests without a weight value are handled correctly

-By understanding this behavior, merchants and developers can ensure accurate weight handling across different platforms and integrations.
+By understanding how this setting operates, you can ensure accurate weight management across diverse platforms and integrations.